input-output-hk/atala-prism/credentials-verification-web/README.md

 ## Running the project

-We use [nvm](https://github.com/nvm-sh/nvm) to handle the node versions.

-To ensure the node version standardized run `nvm use`, which will set the node version to 10.16.3, if installed, otherwise install it and then run the command again.

-Prior to running the app install the dependencies with `npm install`.

-Copy `.env` file to `.env.local` and configure environment variables.

-Lastly, to run the project use `npm run start` or just `npm start`.

 ### Integration with grpc backends

 First of all, ensure you have .protos compiled.
 For more information go to [Compile .protos section](#Compile-.protos)

-Run envoy proxy.
-Envoy is just for dev environment.
-1. Edit `./envoy/envoy.yaml` setting your host ip in `clusters.hosts[socket_address.address]`.
-1. Start envoy running `docker run --rm -ti --net=host -v $PWD/envoy/envoy.yaml:/etc/envoy/envoy.yaml envoyproxy/envoy:v1.12.1`

-To run backend see [Run backend doc](../credentials-verification/docs/connector/README.md)
-- Connector `mill -i connector.run`
-- Wallet `mill -i wallet.run`
+### Actual instructions to run the project

+See our main [README](../README.md#How-to-run) for instructions.

-Configure envoy proxy "listening port" at .env.local file.
+If needed, configure envoy proxy "listening port" at `.env.local` file.
 For more information about environment variables see [Configurations](#Configurations)

 ## Compile .protos